Entering the second trimester of pregnancy? Welcome to the middle phase future mama!

 - Keep doing those Kegels: Get in some pelvic floor exercises (postpartum-you will thank you for it).

 - Sleep on your left-hand side: A top tip to avoid putting too much pressure on your circulatory system and liver.
 Don’t stress if you wake up on your back – just turn over and start again!
-A pregnancy pillow can help get you comfy and make sleeping while pregnant that bit easier!
+A pregnancy pillow (like this top-rated one by Sleepybelly) can help get you comfy and make sleeping while pregnant that bit easier!

 - Clothes shopping: As your baby bump grows, maternity clothes look more and more appealing.
 We say, lean into it! 👚